Tamsyn Challenger is a multi-disciplinary artist.

 Her gender-political work '400 Women' took five years to create and addressed issues of mortality and the capacity of art to imagine the dead, sexual violence and trauma.
 Challenger’s central aim was to re-personalise the individual from the statistic.
 The ‘400’ exhibition opened in 2010 at a site-specific space in East London and the installation went on to feature on BBC 2’s Review Show, Mexico TV, Nieuwsuur in the Netherlands and continues to be written about internationally.

-Between 2016 and 2021 she was a supported artist at Summerhall in Edinburgh where she created various works - ‘HYPER BOWL developed and shown for their visual art festival programme 2016, and written up in the Times as 'the paramount, walk-in art for the age of Trump'.
-And In 2018 she curated her first exhibition there which sprang from her previous association with 'Pussy Riot'.
+Between 2016 and 2021 she was a supported artist at Summerhall in Edinburgh where she created various works - ‘HYPER BOWL developed and shown for their vis art festival programme 2016, and written up in the Times as 'the paramount, walk-in art for the age of Trump'.
+Then, in 2018, she curated her first exhibition which sprang from her previous association with 'Pussy Riot'.
 It aimed to be a celebration of visual artists’ ability and capacity for protest.
 The Free The Pussy!’ exhibition was mostly made up of archive work from 2012 when the 'Riot' sent out a call to arms to the creative community.
 Some of this work was also featured in the Rough Trade book 'Let's Start a Pussy Riot'.
-Artists featured in the exhibition - No Bra, Judy Chicago, Tamsyn Challenger, Billy Chyldish, Gaggle, Gera (Nadya Tolokonnikova’s daughter), The Gluts, Hayley Newman, Yoko Ono, Miss Pokeno, Pussy Riot, Jamie Reid, John Keane, Layla Sailor, Wendy Saunders, Carolee Schneemann and Voina.
+Artists included in the exhibition - No Bra, Judy Chicago, Tamsyn Challenger, Billy Chyldish, Gaggle, Gera (Nadya Tolokonnikova’s daughter), The Gluts, Hayley Newman, Yoko Ono, Miss Pokeno, Pussy Riot, Jamie Reid, John Keane, Layla Sailor, Wendy Saunders, Carolee Schneemann and Voina.
 Upon opening, it went to the top of the Guardian's Top 5 National Exhibitions list and stayed in the line up for three weeks.
 It was featured on BBC Scotland with the Pussy Riot collective and BBC Edinburgh Nights.
 Interviews appeared in Studio International, LA Review of Books, The List, The National, The Scotsman and others.

 Challenger’s work has been documented in various journals and publications including the Beaconsfield History 'Chronic Epoch' and the protest book 'Let's Start a Pussy Riot' .
 The latter was published in 2013 by Rough Trade Records in collaboration with 'Pussy Riot' and four London-based feminist collectives to raise funds for the trial of ‘Pussy Riot’ members in Russia.